 If we take longer than 120 days to send your decision, we will refund your submission fee.
 We do this to show that we take turnaround times seriously.
 Our editors seek to create the shortest possible submission-decision cycle that also allows for the production of quality reviews and decisions.
-Please note: If you paid the $300 nonmember fee, you will receive the standard $240 refund; the $60 is not refunded and instead gives you a one-year SFS membership.
+Please note: If you paid the $300 nonmember fee, you will receive the standard $240 member fee refund; the $60 is not refunded and instead gives you a one-year SFS membership.

 As part of our fast turnaround policy, the editors will "desk reject" ("summarily reject") papers they think are very unlikely to meet the journal’s publication criteria.
 If your paper is desk rejected, the journal will refund $100 of your submission fee, but you will not receive a referee’s report.
 Please keep in mind that a desk rejection does not necessarily mean the editor thinks your work is bad.
 Articles may receive a desk rejection if the editor simply believes it isn’t appropriate for the journal.
 On occasion the editor may recommend another outlet; for example, very applied papers might be encouraged to try a practitioner-oriented journal.
-If you think a desk rejection is unfair, think again: we use desk rejections to keep your paper from unnecessary delay when an editor believes RFS is not an appropriate outlet for your paper.
+If you think a desk rejection is unfair, consider this: we use desk rejections to keep your paper from unnecessary delay when an editor believes the journal is not an appropriate outlet for your paper.
 This is part of our guarantee that our editors will treat you with respect and honesty.